 Bloomberg Law reported Feb.
 1 that the original analysis compiled by DOL staff totaled billions of dollars.
 The department’s political leadership ordered new methodologies that progressively lessened the expected impact, according to sources.

-A DOL spokesman said “the department does not comment on deliberative processes.”
-A spokesperson for OIRA did not respond to Bloomberg Law’s requests for comment.
+“The department does not comment on deliberative processes,” a DOL spokesman told Bloomberg Law.
+Spokespeople for OMB and OIRA did not respond to Bloomberg Law’s requests for comment.
 A White House spokesman referred Bloomberg Law to OMB.

 The Labor Department’s successful effort to override OIRA’s objections may reinvigorate Democratic and worker advocacy opposition to an obscure rule that’s turned into the most contentious issue Acosta has faced in an otherwise low-profile tenure.
 OIRA losing this battle is raising concerns from regulatory experts and former government officials from both parties that Trump’s sweeping effort to cut government red tape may happen without keeping the public apprised of the costs and benefits.

 “Mulvaney’s acceding to an agreement that there be no analysis really serves to undermine the cause of analysis in the regulatory process,” Stuart Shapiro, a Rutgers University professor who researches the regulatory process, told Bloomberg Law.
 “The message it sends is that getting rid of regulations we don’t like is more important than good economics.”

 Shapiro reviewed labor rules as a career analyst at OIRA under Presidents George W. Bush and Bill Clinton.

 The sources were all briefed on the matter by people directly involved in the process.
 They spoke on condition of anonymity to discuss sensitive inter-agency deliberations that are now under investigation by the DOL’s Inspector General and the subject of congressional oversight from Democrats.